COVID-19

 Synthesis on COVID-19 and liver disease

 Researchers and experts from across the world have been working rapidly to understand theinteraction of co-morbidities and COVID-19, including liver disease.
-In this synthesis published in April of 2020, Dr. Ward summarized the current status of the evidence on COVID-19 and liver disease.
+In this synthesis published in April, Dr. Ward summarized the current status of the evidence on COVID-19 and liver disease.

 Clinical Liver Disease series